 – advertising or marketing material or spam;

-- the conduct of unauthorised investment advice or financial promotions;
+– the conduct of unauthorized investment advice or financial promotions;

 – infringement of another's privacy or confidentiality;

 – a security breach or network security risk;

 – use of a false name or details, misrepresent your role or who you work for or otherwise deceive Thomson Reuters or other users;